You've applied! What happens next?

 Once you have accepted the offer of joining us as a student Special Constable, your training begins with a pre-training induction evening at a police station, that you must attend.

 You will then carry out your initial training in small groups at police headquarters, the the start dates will be staggered throughout the year.

-The first intake will start in May 2020.
 Initial training lasts approximately four months and takes place on weekends, but also includes a full week during that period.
 For an insight into what the initial training entails, visit Special Constable Pinki Bilkhu’s blog.

 Once you have successfully completed your initial training, you will be attested and given your uniform.
 Your friends and family will be invited to your attestation ceremony – a very proud moment and significant milestone on your special constabulary journey.

 What does attestation mean?

 Being attested is when you swear an oath of allegiance to HM the Queen in front of a magistrate.
 You will also be given your warrant card.
 You will then hold the Office of Constable which gives you the power of arrest and control of the public – a significant responsibility.

 After being attested you will be assigned to one of our main police stations at York, Selby, Harrogate, Skipton, Northallerton, Scarborough or Whitby and will attend a station induction.
 Here you will be assigned a tutor constable who will guide you through the next stages of your training.
 You will complete your probationary training at this police station.
 Once completed and you are fully independent (this can take up to two years) you may be based at one of our smaller police stations.
 We will try to base you at a station closest to your home or a station of your choice.

 Student Officer Learning Assessment Portfolio